History of Croatia: Tito's leadership of the LCY (1945–1980)

 Croatia was one of six constituent socialist republics of the Socialist Federative Republic of Yugoslavia.
 Under the new communist system, privately owned factories and estates were nationalized, and the economy was based on a type of planned market socialism.
 The country underwent a rebuilding process, recovered from World War II, went through industrialization, and started developing tourism.

 The country's socialist system also provided free apartments from large companies, which with the workers' self-management investments paid for the living spaces.
 From 1963, the citizens of Yugoslavia were allowed to travel to almost any country because of the neutral politics.
 No visas were required to travel to eastern or western countries or capitalist or communist nations.
 Such free travel was unheard of at the time in the Eastern Bloc countries, and in some western countries as well (e.g., Spain or Portugal, both dictatorships at the time).
 This proved to be helpful for Croatia's inhabitants who found working in foreign countries more financially rewarding.
 Upon retirement, a popular plan was to return to live in Croatia (then Yugoslavia) to buy more expensive property.

 In Yugoslavia, the people of Croatia were guaranteed free healthcare, free dental care, and secure pensions.
 The older generation found this very comforting as pensions would sometimes exceed their former paychecks.
 Free trade and travel within the country also helped Croatian industries that imported and exported throughout all the former republics.

 Students and military personnel were encouraged to visit other republics to learn more about the country, and all levels of education, including secondary education and higher education, were free.
 In reality, the housing was inferior with poor heat and plumbing, the medical care often lacking even in the availability of antibiotics, schools were propaganda machines and travel was a necessity to provide the country with hard currency.
-The propagandists, who want people to believe "neutral policies" equalized Serbs and Croats, severely restricted free speech and did not protect citizens from ethnic attacks.
+The government severely restricted free speech and did not protect citizens from ethnic attacks.